RebelToolbox/RebelDocumentation/tutorials/shaders/converting_glsl_to_rebel_shaders.rst

 space vertex position is passed in using a vertex attribute called ``position`` and you handle the conversion from model space to clip space manually.

-In Godot, ``VERTEX`` specifies the vertex position in model space at the beginning of the ``vertex`` function.
-Godot also handles the final conversion to clip space after the user-defined ``vertex`` function is run.
+In Rebel Shading Language, ``VERTEX`` specifies the vertex position in model space at the beginning of the ``vertex`` function.
+Rebel Engine also handles the final conversion to clip space after the user-defined ``vertex`` function is run.
 If you want to skip the conversion from model to view space, you can set the ``render_mode`` to ``skip_vertex_transform``.
 If you want to skip all transforms, set